arfar/rusty_rym_genre_hierarchy/README.md

 ## TODO

+- Change the data structure to be more usable
 - Add a way to search
 - Add a way to search effectively (the only way I can think of right now is to iterate through everything. will probably require a change in data structure)